Automate Commit Linting and Package Releases with GitHub Actions

 }

-Commit messages are linted locally, but they can be bypassed using the git commit --no-verify flag.
+Commit messages are linted locally, but unfortunately developers can bypass them using the git commit --no-verify flag.

-We can still double-check and lint the commit on remote using Github Actions.
+We can still double-check and lint commit messages on the remote repository using GitHub Actions.

 -